Top 5 Factors to Consider When Picking Public Speakers

 2. Public Speaking Experience

 Hire motivational speakers who have experience.
-Look into their portfolio, their body of work, and make sure they’ve done this before.
+Look into their portfolio, and their body of work, and make sure they’ve done this before.
 Hiring an amateur can lead to an avalanche of problems.

 For example, an inexperienced speaker might panic when the crowd doesn’t get their jokes.
 A speaker with experience will know how to pick up the pace and carry on.